peidacai/espresso-math.github.io/_posts/2016-10-02-General-Assembly-Project02_post.md

 b.
 Genre

    Some genre fields were wrongly labeled, specifically "R&B" had 2 variants (other being "R & B").
 Such discrepancies were caught and corrected.
+Genres were quite lopsided in that over 33% of the data was classified as "Rock" and 6 out of total of 11 genres had less than 10 data points in them.
+Hence, genre was not examined in detail as a feature.

 c.
 Song duration